Sultan Dumalondong

-Sultan Dumalondong, officially the Municipality of Sultan Dumalondong (Maranao: Inged a Sultan Dumalondong; Bayan ng Sultan Dumalondong), is a 6th class municipality in the province of Lanao del Sur, Philippines.
+Sultan Dumalondong, officially the Municipality of Sultan Dumalondong (Maranao: Inged a Sultan Dumalondong; Bayan ng Sultan Dumalondong), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 12,500 people.

 It was created under Muslim Mindanao Autonomy Act No. 36 in 1995.
 It took 3 barangays and 6 sitios from Butig, 1 barangay and 9 sitios in Lumbatan, 9 barangays and 8 sitios in Lumbayanague.